 There are many ways to create a plate rack wall.
 If you want to see just how many, do a search for “plate rack walls” on Google or Pinterest and you will see. :-) Inspiration abounds!

-I wanted a simple classic rack where the plates would stay secure.
-I went with the two guard style where a strip of lattice is placed over each shelf as well as a safety rail 2″ above the lattice for each shelf.
+I wanted a simple classic wooden plate rack painted white where the plates would stay secure.
+I went with the two guard style where a strip of lattice moulding is placed over each shelf as well as a safety rail 2″ above the lattice for each shelf.

 I also chose to stop the vertical sides of the frame at the top shelf’s safety rail.
 If there wasn’t crown molding already at the ceiling line, I would have taken the rack all the way to the ceiling.

 How to Make a Floor to Ceiling Plate Rack on a Wall

 A Few Things to Consider When Making a Plate Rack Wall

 A plate rack can go on any wall you want.
 The narrow wall between my kitchen and living room was the perfect place for mine.
 Look around your home to see if there is wall you can build a floor to ceiling plate rack wall.